 - Search databases, such as Academic Search Premier, or an encyclopedia such as Encyclopedia Britannica.

-All Rasmuson online databases can be accessed via the Resources by Subject page from the UAF Rasmuson Library website.
-From this page you can select the appropriate database from an Alphabetical List, from a Subject List, or directly by Title.
+- Rasmuson online databases can be accessed via the Subject Guides page or the Databases by Title page from the UAF Rasmuson Library website.

 - Start with databases that offer online full-text articles, such as Academic Search Premier, MasterFILE Premier, Electronic collections Online (ECO), WilsonSelect Plus, or Periodical Abstracts (PerAbs).